my2582/my2582.github.io/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# Header 1
+# Header 1 - Executive Summary

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+Pages from the JP Morgan Research to consider

+# On Track to a Secure Retirement?

+Overview of 401k condition, saving market and how short we are in retirement funding - Ada

+# Start Early, Benefit More!

+Benefit of investment and diversification and longer time span: - Animesh

+# What if you...
+Interactive

+Visualize your retirement income  (an interactive chart) - Minsu

-## Header 2
+## Header 2 - if you want...

 > This is a blockquote following a header.
 >
 > When something is important enough, you do it even if the odds are not in your favor.

-### Header 3
+### Header 3 - if you want another...

 ```js
 // Javascript code with syntax highlighting.